-In Politics, it will advocate the Rights of Man, and the Equality of Rights, and oppose whatever violates or tends to violate them, whether this be Involuntary Personal Servitude, Civil Despotism, Spiritual Absolutism, Class Legislation, the Schäshness of Capital, the Tyranny of Combination, the Oppression of a Majority, or the Exactions of a Party.
+Man, and the Equality of Rights, and oppose whatever violates or tends to violate them, whether this be Involuntary Personal Servi-tude, Civil Despotism, Spiritual Absolutism, Class Legislation, the Solfishness of Capital, class Legislation, the Solfishness of Capital, the Tyranny of Combination, the Oppression of a Majority, or the Exactions of a Party.

-It will hold no fellowship with the Whig and Democratic organizations, believing that the main issues on which they have been arrayed against each other are obsolete or settled, and that they are now chiefly used by the Seoand that they are now chiefly used by the Sectional Interest of Slavery, to impair the love of Liberty natural to the American mind, and to subjugate the American People to its rule.
-Dis-claiming all connection with them, it will yet claiming all connection with them, it will yet sympathize with those of their adherents who are honestly seeking through them to advance the substantial interests of the country, although it must believe that they have not chosen the better way.
+It will hold no fellowship with the Whig and Democratic organizations, believing that the main issues on which they have been arrayed against each other are obsolete or settled, and that they are now chiefly used by the Secand that they are now chiefly used by the Sectional Interest of Slavery, to impair the love of Liberty natural to the American mind, and to subjugate the American People to its rule.
+Disclaiming all connection with them, it will yet sympathize with those of their adherents who are honestly seeking through them to advance the substantial interests of the country, although it must believe that they have not chosen the better way.

-It will be a supporter of the Independent Democracy, which holds that the Truths of the Declaration of Independence are practical; that in their light the Constitution of the United in their light the Constitution of the United States is to be interpreted; that to them the laws and institutions and usages of the country should be conformed-a Party, whose motto is Union, not for the sake of Union, but for the sake of Freedom and Progress; and Law, not for the sake of Law, but for the protection of
+It will be a supporter of the Independent Democracy, which holds that the Truths of the Declaration of Independence are practical; that in their light the Constitution of the United States is to be interpreted; that to them the laws and institutions and usages of the country should be conformed-a Party, whose motto in, Union, not for the sake of Union, but for the sake of Freedom and Progress; and Law, not foundation of order and concord.